 A B C – It’s Easy As 1 2 3

-Ken, a retired mechanical engineer, started the program after learning that only 12 percent of Jackson kids were performing at their grade level in math.
-He observed classes at Jackson for a year to find out why.
+Ken, a retired mechanical engineer, started the program after learning that only 12 percent of Unity kids were performing at their grade level in math.
+He observed classes at Unity for a year to find out why.
 “When students reach the third grade they’re introduced to fractions and their thought process has to switch from concrete to abstract.
 That’s when problems start.
 For example, they learn that one millionth is less than one tenth, and that’s counter intuitive,” he said.
 Ken worked with Jackson’s staff to design a program for kids with the lowest math performance scores, then recruited friends from All Souls to coach.